OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 ### Create the certificate in Octopus

 Deploying certificates is an ongoing operation.
-In particular, certificates provided by Let's Encrypt expire every three months, and so need to be frequently refreshed.
+In particular, certificates provided by Let’s Encrypt expire every three months, and so need to be frequently refreshed.

 This makes deploying certificates a great use case for runbooks.
-Unlike a regular deployment, runbooks don't need to progress through environments and you don't need to create a deployment.
-We'll create a runbook to deploy the certificate to the Apache load balancers.
+Unlike a regular deployment, runbooks don’t need to progress through environments, and you don’t need to create a deployment.
+We’ll create a runbook to deploy the certificate to the Apache load balancers.

-First though, we need to upload the PFX certificate that was generated by the DNS provider.
-In the screenshot below you can see the Let's Encrypt certificate uploaded to the Octopus certificate store:
+First, we need to upload the PFX certificate that was generated by the DNS provider.
+In the screenshot below you can see the Let’s Encrypt certificate uploaded to the Octopus certificate store:

 ![](certificate.png "width=500")